mlcommons/dynabench/new_builder_evaluation/readme.md

    ![click your buicket](img/click_bucket_again.png)

-8. Click on permissions and the click on edit.
+8. Click on permissions and then click on edit.

     ![bucket_permissions](img/bucket_permissions.png)